Growing up, you probably had a favorite color. In fact, you still may.

 The barrels in which Coke was transported in the 1890s were painted red in order to distinguish them from barrels containing alcohol.
 The color stuck and when Coke started to be sold in individual bottles, the red appeared on those, too.

-From a marketing perspective, of course, the other piece of the puzzle is about creating the association between the color and the brand.
+From a marketing perspective, of course, the other piece of the puzzle is about creating the association between the color and the brand's personality traits.
 And, for Coke, that meant applying it to all aspects of the Coke business – not just product packaging, but advertising, merchandise, and even its (now equally iconic) red-liveried trucks.
 There’s even the entertaining, (although invented, sadly) story that it was Coke that led to Santa Claus’ suit being red.

 There’s no better example of Coke’s drive to put the iconic red front and center than in its most recent redesign – which it calls its ‘One Brand Strategy’.